scmscomb/scmscomb.github.io/conference.md

 ### Accommodation

-Information about recommended hotels and accommodation options near the conference venue will be announced later.
+Participants are planned to stay at the following hotel during the workshop:

+**Fraser Place Wujiaochang Shanghai**
+(上海五角场辉盛坊公寓酒店)

+Address:
+No. 1258 Yinhang Road, Yangpu District, Shanghai 200433, China

-Participants are encouraged to stay in the Jiangwan Campus / Wujiaochang area for convenient transportation to the Shanghai Center for Mathematical Sciences.
+The hotel is located in the Jiangwan / Wujiaochang area and offers convenient transportation to the Shanghai Center for Mathematical Sciences, Fudan University.

+It takes approximately 10–15 minutes by taxi to reach the conference venue.
+The surrounding area also provides convenient access to restaurants, supermarkets, and Shanghai Metro Line 10.

 ### Meals